-In January 2020, the FASB issued ASU 2020-04, Reference Rate Reform (Topic 848): Facilitation of the Effects of Reference Rate Reform on Financial Reporting, March 2020, to provide temporary optional expedients and exceptions to the U.S. GAAP guidance on contract modifications and hedge accounting to ease the financial reporting burdens of the expected market transition from LIBOR and other interbank offered rates to alternative reference rates, such as the Secured Overnight Financing Rate.
+In January 2020, the FASB issued ASU 2020-04, Reference Rate Reform (Topic 848): Facilitation of the Effects of Reference Rate

+Reform on Financial Reporting, March 2020, to provide temporary optional expedients and exceptions to the U.S. GAAP guidance on contract modifications and hedge accounting to ease the financial reporting burdens of the expected market transition from LIBOR and other interbank offered rates to alternative reference rates, such as the Secured Overnight Financing Rate.
 Entities can elect not to apply certain modification accounting requirements to contracts affected by what the guidance calls "reference rate reform" if certain criteria are met.
 An entity that makes this election would not have to remeasure the contracts at the modification date or reassess a previous accounting for hedging relationships affected by reference rate reform if certain criteria are met, and can make a one-time election to sell and/or reclassify held-to-maturity debt securities that reference an interest rate affected by reference rate reform.
-The sunset provision included in Topic 848 was based on the expectations of when LIBOR would be June 30, 2023, which is beyond the established sunset date of Topic 848.
-In December 2022, the FASB issued ASU 2022-06, Reference Rate Reform (Topic 848): Deferral of the Sunset Date of Topic 848.
+The sunset provision included in Topic 848 was based on the expectations of when LIBOR would cease being published.
+In March 2021, the UK Financial Conduct Authority announced that the intended cessation date of LIBOR would be June 30, 2023, which is beyond the established sunset date of Topic 848.
 The amendments in this ASU provide temporary relief by deferring the sunset date provision included in Topic 848.
 The amendments in this ASU provide temporary relief by deferring the sunset date provision included in Topic 848.
-The amendments in the ASU provide temporary relief by deferring the sunset date provision included in Topic 848.
-The amendments in the ASU provide temporary relief by deferring the sunset date provision included in Topic 848.
-The amendments in the Company's financial statements.
+The amendments in the ASU 2023-06 defer the effective date for all entities upon issuance through December 31, 2024.
+These updates are not expected to have a significant impact on the Company's financial statements.